jshun/ligra/README.md

 implementation files.
 When finished, one may add it to the ALL variable in Makefile.
 The function that is passed to the Ligra driver is the following Compute function, which is filled in by the user.
-The first argument is the graph, and second argument specifies the starting vertex for algorithms that require one.
+The first argument is the graph, and second argument is a structure containing the command line arguments, which can be extracted using routines in parseCommandLine.h, or manually from P.argv and P.argc.

 ```
 template<class vertex>
-void Compute(graph<vertex>& GA, long start){
+void Compute(graph<vertex>& GA, commandLine P){

 }
 ```